theshyhat/hackerfrogs/walkthroughs/overthewire/narnia/level4.md

 ```
 * the length of the shellcode is `33` bytes
 * for our payload, we'll subtract `33` from our offset, and change the offset value from `A` to `\x90`, which is a NOP (no operation) character
-* our intended payload will be
+* our intended payload will be:
 ```
  231 NOP bytes
   33 shellcode bytes